 Pervading the book is a sincere attempt to draw out the practical relevance of informal logic to our everyday lives.
 It’s part of a larger mission to improve reasoning skills in the general public.
 And that mission is motivated by a belief that broader and more intelligent participation in public debates, more subtle articulation of arguments and more sensitive consideration of alternative views will eventually lead to more sophisticated and civic-minded policy positions.
 As a step in this direction, Almossawi seeks to improve his readers’ skills in critical thinking and cogent reasoning by drawing attention to the various characteristics of good arguments: precision, rigour, clarity, consistency, coherence, relevance and completeness.

-You can take a look at some illustrations from the book below and read my full review over at Metapsychology.
+You can take a look at some illustrations from the book below and read my full review for Metapsychology Online Reviews.

 The Philosophy Club works with teachers and students to develop a culture of critical and creative thinking through collaborative enquiry and dialogue.